jesster413/agusmakmun.github.io/_project/Titanic-Survivability-Odds.md

 Because this is a binary prediction, I used Classifier models to predict whether a passenger survived or not, specifically, Logistic Regression, an SGD Classifier, a kNN Classifier, a Bernoulli Naive Bayes Classifier, a Random Forest, and XGBoost.

 To more easily compare my R^2 scores, I generated a table to catalogue my training and test scores across all of my models.
 As expected, my training scores were higher than my test scores given that I fit my models to my training data.
-It looks like the models all fared pretty well, however, it looks like
+It looks like the models all fared pretty well, however, it looks like the kNN and Random Forest models were overfit, given the discrepancy between their training and test scores.
+Logistic Regression, SGD Classifier, and XGBoost all looked like they performed well in both the training as well as the test sets.

-kNN=3 is overfit given the discrepancy in the training v. test data.
-On the other hand, kNN=25 looks like a great model given how close the training and test scores are.
-This means that if more data were to become available in other test dataset, the kNN=25 model would account for about 80% variance of the variance from the test dataset.

 | Model  | Penalty | Alpha | Train Score | Test Score |
 |--------|---------|-------|-------------|------------|